FAQ

 Q: How should we store chocolates and what is their shelf life?

 A: Chocolate are kept best in a cool dry environment, between 60-70F.
 Room temperature is fine.
 Avoid putting them in the refrigerator.
-At room temperature our chocolates will last for at least six weeks, often longer.
+At room temperature our chocolates will be good for at least four weeks.
 There is a conservative best by date on the bottom of the box.

 Q: Can you ship?